Updated March 2022

 You can name co-agents, which are two or more people who can act as agents.
 You can even call a successor agent, someone who can serve as a backup agent if the first person named as agent cannot perform due to death, incapacity, resignation, or refusal to serve as such).

 What can’t a power of attorney do?

 Although a durable power of attorney may give broad power over financial or medical decisions to the agent, there are still several things that an agent can’t do on your behalf.
 An agent cannot:

 - Change the principal’s will, trust, or other estate planning documents.

 - Make any decisions after the principal’s death.

 - Act outside the principal’s fiduciary interest.

 When does a POA go into effect?

-The power of attorney goes into effect immediately at signing, or at a future date that is specified in the document.
-In the Commonwealth of Virginia, the original document must be signed and should be notarized.
+A power of attorney goes into effect immediately at signing or a future date specified in the document.
+In the Commonwealth of Virginia, the original document must be signed and legalized by a notary public.
 A POA remains valid until:

 - The principal dies.